top of page

 If you take one thing away from this book, we hope it is this: No matter what business you are in, there are talented and eager job seekers waiting for their shot.
 And there is a whole ecosystem of programs, services, government entities, philanthropists, and educators who have their back … and yours!

 Moreover, businesses like yours -- and you as an individual -- are vital and irreplaceable elements of that ecosystem.
-You are critical not only as an employer, but as an authority on what skills are needed and what trends are developing, as well as a source of leadership and wisdom to your employer peers and to your community.
+You are critical not only as an employer, but as an authority on what skills are needed and what trends are developing, as well as a source of leadership and wisdom to your employer peers and your community.

 Without your voice, the chorus of the workforce development ecosystem is incomplete.
 So speak up, join in, and let’s get to work building transformative talent connections!